Canine OA FAQs

 How is canine osteoarthritis treated?

 Once veterinarians diagnose canine osteoarthritis (OA), they create a treatment plan specific to the dog’s stage of OA, physical condition and age.
 The plan will likely include a variety of approaches ranging from lifestyle management to pain management to disease treatment.
 Such a plan is often referred to as multimodal.
 The lifestyle portion will likely include a recommendation for daily walking.
 Dogs with OA actually worsen if they don’t move enough because their joints become stiff.
 Walking also helps dogs maintain an appropriate weight, which reduces pressure on joints.
 Veterinarians may prescribe a non-steroidal anti-inflammatory drug (NSAID) to help manage the pain associated with OA inflammation.
-They may also prescribe a disease-modifying osteoarthritis drug (DMOAD) to treat the disease of OA rather than just masking the clinical signs.
-Polysulfated glycosaminoglycan for dogs is an FDA-approved DMOAD is an FDA-approved DMOAD that’s proven not only to reduce inflammation and associated pain but also to help slow cartilage loss and renew joint mobility.1,2 Proper nutrition supports overall health, so dietary joint supplements may help support a dog’s general health.
+They may also prescribe a disease-modifying osteoarthritis drug (DMOAD) to treat the disease disease in addition to controlling the clinical signs.
+In addition to proper nutrition, some joint supplements may help support a dog’s general health.
 Since supplements are not reviewed or approved by the FDA, they’re available without a prescription, but it’s best for a veterinarian to recommend a supplement before dog owners begin giving one.
 To support the primary OA treatment, veterinarians may also recommend physical therapy, hydrotherapy, laser therapy or heat or ice therapy.

 What can people do at home to help their dogs with osteoarthritis?